manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

 }
 ```

 It is now pretty clear that the `user` argument is an instance of the `User` class.
+Additionally, most
+modern IDEs will let you to navigate to the definition of `User` in a single click.

 The type system also prevents a whole class of bugs, where some part of the code uses something -
-a variable, method, function, or parameter - the wrong way.
-In plain JS, such bugs must be
+a variable, method, function, or parameter - the wrong way - call an undefined method, or assign a value
-covered by unit tests.
-In TypeScript, the transpiler will complain about such a misuse if things are properly
+to an unexisting property, for example.
+In plain JS, such bugs must be covered by unit tests.
+In TypeScript,
+the transpiler will complain about such a misuse if things are properly typed.
+The type system can completely
-typed.
-The type system can completely replace a whole category of unit tests.
+replace a whole category of unit tests.

 Let's imagine the following code:
 ```typescript